Aqirito/resin-timer-app/README.md

 # Aqirito/resin-timer-app

-an app that can remind you when your resin is fully replenished.
+resin timer is an app that can remind you when your resin is fully replenished.

 ![GH Commits](https://img.shields.io/github/commit-activity/m/Aqirito/resin-timer-app?logo=github)